Arguee/Youtube-Automation-Bot/README.md

-## Programmed By
+## 👨‍💻 Author

 - [@Argue](https://github.com/Arguee/)

-## Requirements
+## ⚒ Requirements
 + ``` pip install google-auth google-auth-oauthlib google-auth-httplib2 google-api-python-client pytz art```

-## Note
+## 📙 Note
 + You can upload max 6 videos with this bot daily, but I recommend uploading 5 videos.
 This is because of the youtube api's daily quota limit.
+If you need to upload more just request an extension.

-## Steps
+## 🎉 Steps
 + Go to the Google Cloud Console [Cloud Console](https://console.cloud.google.com/) and create a new project.
 + Once you have created the project, click on the hamburger menu on the top-left corner, and navigate to APIs & Services > Dashboard.
 + Click on "+ ENABLE APIS AND SERVICES" button, and search for "YouTube Data API v3".
 Select it and enable the API.